Gray Paint Colors & Their 3 Main Undertones

 - cooler gray-greens risk looking minty if there’s too much green or green-blue

-- a gray-green that’s warm, has a green that leans slightly into yellow.
+- a gray-green that’s warm and has a green that leans slightly into yellow.
 This warm gray will turn greige if you add enough warmth while keeping the green subtle (Revere Pewter is a great example of a warm gray-green)

 Check out Benjamin Moore Revere Pewter on the wainscoting and trim in this home office…